patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors/colors.md

 import { ColorFamily } from './ColorFamily';
 import './colors.css';

+# PatternFly colors

 ## Primary colors
 <Grid hasGutter>
   <GridItem xl={6} lg={12} className="ws-colors-gridtext">
     ### PatternFly blue
     <p>
       Primary colors are those displayed most frequently across your application screens and components.
-Our primary colors are used across components and are typically applied to default, active, focus, and hover states.
+Our primary colors (PatternFly blue) are used across components and are typically applied to default, active, focus, and hover states.
     </p>
     <ColorSwatch label="Default" color="--pf-v5-global--primary-color--100">
       This color usually indicates a default or active state for many components, including badges and spinners.